 Let’s start by getting to know each other a little better.
 Here is lead educator Chuck Calahan to tell you about himself …

 Greetings!
 I am an Assistant Director of the Purdue University Center for Instructional Excellence where I facilitate Global Learning Faculty and Student Development.
 Before assuming this new position in 2012, I was a teaching professor in the College of Health and Human Sciences at Purdue University for 12 years.
 I taught Human Development and Family Science coursework.

 I am a Purdue University Diversity Fellow, Service-Learning Fellow and a Member of the Purdue Teaching Academy.

 Prior to coming to Purdue in 2000, I was an instructor at Wichita State University.
 I was a human services administrator and professional for over 25 years.

 I have five children, including step-children, and seven grandchildren.
 I enjoy outdoor activities including wilderness canoe tripping and waterfowling.
 I completed eight 26.2 mile marathons in the last four decades.

-I really look forward to reading your comments and discussions during this course as you begin to develop dexterity with diversity.
+I really look forward to reading your comments and discussions during this course as you begin to develop cultural intelligence.